totallynotjon/rewst-buddy-browser/README.md

 ## Installation

 ### Chrome / Edge

 1. Clone or download this repository
-2. Run `npm install && npm run build:chrome`
-3. Open `chrome://extensions` (or `edge://extensions` for Edge)
+2. Open `chrome://extensions` (or `edge://extensions` for Edge)
-4. Enable "Developer mode"
+3. Enable "Developer mode"
-5. Click "Load unpacked" and select the `build-chrome/` directory
+4. Click "Load unpacked" and select the `build-chrome/` directory

 ### Firefox

 1. Clone or download this repository
-2. Run `npm install && npm run build:firefox`
-3. Open `about:debugging#/runtime/this-firefox`
+2. Open `about:debugging#/runtime/this-firefox`
-4. Click "Load Temporary Add-on"
+3. Click "Load Temporary Add-on"
-5. Select `manifest.json` from the `build-firefox/` directory
+4. Select `manifest.json` from the `build-firefox/` directory

 ## Usage